 In traditional African societies, nature was regarded as a gift by a supreme Creator God for the benefit of

 Water as a source of life and spirituality is another core African value.
 Traditionally, water was

 Environmental conservation is not a recent phenomenon in indigenous African communities.
 Past generations knew about the sustainable use of natural resources.
 The traditional healers of the past collected bark or roots in a way that did not damage the plants, or if the entire plant was needed, they would not

-A re-visitation of the principles of traditional African religious practices would provide modern conservation programs in Africa and globally with an insight into the activities of communities that managed to live alongside the rivers and forests and use them sustainably.
-Contemporary Africa would do well to borrow a leaf from traditional African spiritual beliefs to further environmental conservation for the wellbeing of humanity and out of respect for God’s gift of creation.
-(Bakanja Mkenda )
+A re-visitation of the principles of traditional African religious practices would provide modern conservation programmes in Africa and globally with an insight into the activities of communities that managed to live alongside the rivers and forests and use them sustainably.
+We could do well to borrow a leaf from traditional African spiritual beliefs to further environmental conservation for the wellbeing of humanity and out of respect for God’s gift of creation.